menu

 The overall crime rate in Warfield is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Warfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Warfield doesn't have a public transportation system that people use for their commute.

 The per capita income in Warfield in 2022 was $19,175, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $76,700 for a family of four.